Topped with Chocolate Covered Coffee Beans

 - 80ml (⅓ cup, 2.7fl oz) hot water

 - 125g (½ cup, 4½oz, 1 stick + 1 tablespoon) butter

 - 1 teaspoon vanilla essence

 - 3 eggs, separated

 - Grease a 14cm x 24cm (5.5” x 9.5”) loaf pan.
 Line the base and sides with parchment (grease-proof) paper.
 Sift or whisk the flour and baking powder into a bowl.
 Set aside.

-- Beat egg whites until soft peaks form, fold half the egg whites into the mixture, then fold remaining egg whites gently into the mixture.
+- Beat egg whites until soft peaks form.
+Fold half the egg whites into the mixture, then fold remaining egg whites, gently, into the mixture.

-- Spread into prepared tin (pan).
-Bake at 360°C (180°C) for about 40-50 minutes or until a toothpick inserted in the middle comes out clean.
+- Spread into the prepared tin (pan).
+Bake at 360°C (180°C) for 40-50 minutes or until a toothpick inserted in the middle comes out clean.
 Stand a few minutes before turning onto wire rack to cool.

 Points to Note:

 - Please note that oven temperatures are given as a guideline only.
 You may need to add or reduce the suggested temperature depending on your oven.
 I baked at 360°F for 50 minutes.